 About the author

-Sijo George is iPatientCare’s Account Manager for most practices and is an proficient in navigation through sales and marketing processes.
-He is an expert in demonstrating iPatientCare technology products like the Electronic Health Record, Medical Billing Software and Patient Engagement.
-His deep insight of iPatientCare services like Revenue Cycle Management and MACRA has been an asset for iPatientCare Customers.
+Sijo George is iPatientCare’s Account Manager for most practices and is proficient in navigation through sales and marketing processes.
+He is an expert in demonstrating iPatientCare technology products like Electronic Health Records, Medical Billing Software, and Patient Engagement.
+His deep insight into iPatientCare services like Revenue Cycle Management and MACRA has been an asset for iPatientCare Customers.
 Sijo has evolved as a one-point contact for most iPatientCare customers, related to any projects entrusted by them.
 He moves along with the Physicians from the inception till submission.
 One of the key factors, most iPatientCare clients like about Sijo is that he is easily approachable and empathetic with the Physicians.
-Sijo is also professional in translating the Technological language of the products to a clear usability words of the Physicians.
+Sijo is also professional in translating the Technological language of the products into a clear usability word the Physicians.